jeevandeepj994/anolis_perf/Documentation/vm/kidled.rst

 statistics through memory cgroup files (``memory.idle_page_stats``).
 The statistics could be used to evaluate the working-set size of that memory cgroup or the hierarchy.

+Especially, we add a switch to control whether slab scan or not.
+That isolate page scan and slab scan effectively to avoid too many slab objects interfering with page scan.
+Because it is important for us to reap cold userspace page, which reclaim more memory at the lower cost.

 Note: The implementation of kidled had referred to Michel Lespinasse's patch: https://lore.kernel.org/lkml/20110922161448.91a2e2b2.akpm@google.com/T/ Thanks for Michel Lespinasse's idea about page age and buckets!